Revelstoke Mountain Resort Review

 ||Eagle Pass Heli Skiing

-Located in Revelstoke, EP caters for advanced to expert skiers & snowboarders.
+Located in Revelstoke, EP caters for advanced to expert skiers & borders.
 All small groups of 4 guests per guide/heli.
-Day trips from Revy and multi-day packages available from the lodge.
+Day trips from Revy and multi-day packages available from their lodge.

 Revelstoke Cat Skiing